Real change begins

 What you can do about it

-Your results are translated into clear, practical steps through a guided discussion, helping you take informed actions that fits your daily life.
+Your results are translated into clear, practical steps through a medical consultation, helping you take informed actions that fits your daily life.
 For additional support, a health coach may be recommended.

 Psychological well-being